nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Currently, the filter feature might be too flexible for the user.
 That is it works on the displayed list and not across the board.
 We would like to improve on this by implementing a filter feature that works across the database.
 This makes it more intuitive and logical for the user to use since the user would expect the filter feature to work across the database and not just the displayed list.

+### Disabling view when using `search` and `filter`
+**Improve the search and filter feature**
+Currently, the UI does not update and will remain unchanged from the previous command.
+This may be confusing or inaccurate and thus it should remain blank

 ## **Appendix: Effort**